-2It is an important principle that near a minimum or a maximum one can always expand and get something quadratic plus higher order corrections.
+$^{3}$ It is an important principle that near a minimum or a maximum one can always expand and get something quadratic plus higher order corrections.

-$^{^{3}}$ For simplicity we have assumed the system to be isotropic.
+$^4$ For simplicity we have assumed the system to be isotropic.
 In the more general case we would have

-4For simplicity we neglect the spin of the electron here.
-In general, spin-orbit coupling can change the effective g-factor of the electron, for example.
+$^5$ For simplicity we neglect the spin of the electron here.
+In general, spin-orbit coupling can make the dispersion depend on the spin state of the electron.
+Among other things, this can modify the effective electron g-factor.